Calandiel/Alyria/src/people/individuals/bathem.md

 Long Ears returned with salt and plunder.
 We celebrated and grew great in number.
 And sons of the South were torn asunder.
-Under headsman’s axe their blood did splash,
+Under headsman's axe their blood did splash,
 Causing their crops to turn to ash.
 My fur soaked red, I stared into the divine.
 The ritual malfunctioned through foreign design,